tacaswell/tacaswell.github.io/content/intermediate-git.md

 work is done (via the cycle above) we will need to merge this work back into the canonical branch which is done via the `git merge` [sub-command](https://git-scm.com/docs/git-merge).
-By default, this will create a new commit on your current branch who's has two parents (the tips of each branch involved).
+By default, this will create a new commit on your current branch who has two parents (the tips of each branch involved).

 ```bash